 IP phones require stable data connections.
 If your office is located in an area without fast, reliable internet, then your call quality could suffer greatly.
 This would be an especially vital concern for areas with frequent power outages or rural areas that use internet options like satellite or line of sight internet as these users may find their phone system lacks reliability.

 While IP phone systems may offer additional features and mobility, they are inherently more complex than digital phone systems.
 If you do not have professional support then setting up and maintaining an IP phone system may prove to be more challenging.

 Consider All of Your Options

 Still wondering if a digital office phone system or an IP phone system is right for you?
 Perhaps you aren’t even sold on the idea that you should replace your old analog system at all?
-Our article on the difference between regular phone lines and SIP phone lines may give you the answers you crave.
+Our article breaking down SIP phone lines just give you the answers you crave.

 We have helped hundreds of businesses retrofit their telecommunications systems to improve reliability, provide enhanced features, or reduce overhead costs.
-Contact our telecommunications experts at Office Interiors for help making the right choice for your business.
+Contact our telecommunications experts at Office Interiors to help make the right choice for your business.